Subhamprusty700877/ElevateLabs_Task1/README.md

 I used the Customer Personality Analysis dataset from Kaggle.
 It contains marketing campaign data from a company, including details like age, education, income, and customer behavior.

 Tools I Used:
-Python
+Python,
-Pandas (for data handling)
+Pandas (for data handling),
-VS Code (for writing and testing the code)
+VS Code (for writing and testing the code).

 Steps I Did :
 Loaded the dataset using Pandas.